isomerpages/moe-jieminpri/_co-curricular-activities/Music and Dance/Malay Dance.md

 **CCA Teachers:**
 Mdm Aswati
 Mdm Sharizah
-Mdm Siti Zubaidah
-Mdm Zahirah

-### Vision
-Reach for the sky.
-We believe we can.

-### Mission
-Develop individuals who have good emotional and social well-being and, self-directed and confident learner who appreciate the performing arts and culture.
+The Malay Dance aims to develop members to become individuals who have good emotional and social well-being, are self-directed and confident, and appreciate the performing arts and culture.
 They will have a sense of belonging to the school and nation and be dedicated to contributing to society.

-### Accolades
-* Achieved Certificate of Accomplishment in SYF 2018
-* Achieved Certificate of Distinction in SYF 2016
-* Achieved Certificate of Distinction in SYF 2014